DCC-Lab/PyHardwareLibrary/README-USB.md

     device.moveBy( (-10, -10, -10) )
 ```

-1. The device does not need to be connected for the `SutterDevice` to be created.

-2. The write and read functions are limited to two functions that can manage any errors gracefully: if there is any error, we shutdown everything and will initialize the device again on the next call.

 # References

 I have found various web sites over the years that may help you understand better, even though everything I wrote above is from experience accumulated over the years.
 Many web sites are either too detailed or too superficial.
 It is hard to find reasonable information, but I like the following:

 1. "Beyond Logic", https://www.beyondlogic.org/usbnutshell/usb1.shtml.
 Really complete, but may be too difficult.
-2. "Pourquoi j'aime controler les appareils", http://www.dcclab.ca/francais-tutoriel-introduction-au-controle/?lang=fr
+2. "Pourquoi j'aime controler les appareils", https://github.com/dccote/Enseignement/blob/master/DAQ/Semaine-01.md
-3. A small demo (in french) for serial communications with the FTDI chip: http://www.dcclab.ca/francais-daq-entrees-sorties-numeriques-avec-le-um232r/?lang=en
+3. A small demo (in french) for serial communications with the FTDI chip: https://github.com/dccote/Enseignement/blob/master/DAQ/Semaine-02.md

+**Post-scriptum**

+Interesting: you made it this far.
+If you want to discuss the possibility of an intership at some point in my group, send me an email with the subject "productId=stage", and tell me the vendorId of FTDI.
+Then we can talk.